-*Below are a list of things I like including books, helpful tools, services, blogs, and websites.
+*Below are a list of things I have found helpful including books, tools, services, blogs, and websites.
 Check back often because the list is constantly updated as I discover new things along the way.

 The Bogleheads Guide to Investing by Taylor Larimore, Mel Lindauer, Michael LeBoeuf; A foundational book on understanding the culture of investing.
 Bogleheads guide is a DIY handbook that espouses the sage investment wisdom of John C. Bogle.
 It offers contrarian advice and illustrates how relying on typical “common sense” promoted by Wall Street is destined to leave you poorer.